Markeljan/web3gpt/README.md

-# Contractsmith
+# Web3 GPT
 ## Write and Deploy smart contracts in minutes
-Deploy smart contracts with natural language.
+AI Smart Contract Assistant.
+Write and deploy smart contracts in minutes.